 Eric Pescinski began his career in 1995 working summers as a laborer for Tri-State Painting.
 He joined the company full time in 1998 as an apprentice painter and attained journeyman status in 2000.
 He was promoted to Project Manager in 2002 and became Vice President of TSI in 2006.
-He has extensive knowledge in scheduling, monitor and controlling job costs, safety, project coordination, administrative processes, crisis management and implementing corrective actions.
-In 2013 he became a partner owner for Advanced Marine Preservation, LLC and currently serves in the capacity of General Manager.
+Eric has extensive knowledge in scheduling, monitor and controlling job costs, safety, project coordination, administrative processes, crisis management and implementing corrective actions.
+In 2013 he became a partner owner for Advanced Marine Preservation, LLC.

 He has been certified by the Society for Protective Coatings as a C-3 Supervisor / Competent Person for Deleading of Industrial Structures and a C-7 Dry Abrasive Blaster.
 His training includes: Safety, Maintenance, Troubleshooting and Repairs S-200 Husky and A-3000 Jetlance Ultra High Pressure Water Jetting Equipment, Level I Coatings Inspector, Aerial Lifts, Scaffold Safety, Basic Occupational Safety and Health Standards, Suspended Access & Rigging, Telehandler Operator Safety, First Aid / CPR and PCB Awareness.

-Mr. Pescinski has worked on numerous projects including, the Gold Star Memorial Bridge in Groton, CT; NY State Thruway Over Seneca River in Montezuma, NY; Deer Island Waste Water Treatment Facility in Boston, MA, the USS Nimitz in Bremerton, WA, the USS Truman in Norfolk, VA and is currently managing a preservation contract with BAE on the USS Iwo Jima in Mayport, FL.
+Eric has worked on numerous projects including, the Gold Star Memorial Bridge in Groton, CT; NY State Thruway Over Seneca River in Montezuma, NY; Deer Island Waste Water Treatment Facility in Boston, MA, the USS Nimitz in Bremerton, WA, the USS Truman in Norfolk, VA and is currently managing all preservation contracts with BAE in Mayport, FL.

 John Poston is responsible for the overall management of the safety department for Advanced Marine Preservation’s Florida operations.
 His duties include inspecting industrial premises for process and procedure adherence and good overall safety practices, investigate and process all required documentation for accidents and safety violations, ensure workers are provided with all required personal protective equipment, develop health and safety work programs and strategies, conduct safety trainings and provide specialty advice and information on health and safety to employees and subcontractors.